 Genasun Charge controller

 I’m also considering the victron charge controller since they are programmable and also quiet.
-I have one incoming, so let’s look at it later on.
+I have one incoming, but I think we’re going to use that one in a project with a larger solar array.

 I decided on the following DC inputs and outputs.